shivashp/react-codegen/README.md

 export default App;
 ```

+Now you can run `react-codegen` again to generate more redux files, views.

 ### Libraries Used

 - **Routing**: Reach Router
 - **Testing**: Jest + Enzyme
 - **State Mangement**: Redux
 - **Side Effects**: Redux-saga

+*Note: If you want to contribute or face any problems.
+Open a issue in github repository*